-FIRST LEGO League (FLL) introduces elementary and middle school aged children (9-14 yrs. old) to real-world engineering challenges by building LEGO-based robots to complete tasks on a thematic playing surface.
-FLL teams, guided by their imaginations and adult coaches, discover exciting career possibilities and, through the process, learn to make positive contributions to society.
+FIRST LEGO League introduces elementary and middle school aged children (9-14 yrs. old) to real-world engineering challenges by building LEGO-based robots to complete tasks on a thematic playing surface.
+Teams, guided by their imaginations and adult coaches, discover exciting career possibilities and, through the process, learn to make positive contributions to society.
 Students get to design, build, test and program robots using LEGO MINDSTORMS® technology; apply real-world math and science concepts; research challenges facing today’s scientists; learn critical thinking, team-building and presentation skills; participate in tournaments and celebrations.
-Over 19,000 teams in more than 50 countries are expected to compete in the 2012 FLL season!
+Over 23,000 teams in more than 80 countries are expected to compete in the 2016 FIRST LEGO League season!
+The Louisiana State Tournament is held annually in December.

-In Louisiana, these two programs are made possible through B.La.S.T.
-(Building Louisiana Science and Technology), a nonprofit organization created to bring FIRST (For Inspiration and Recognition of Science and Technology) to Louisiana.
+In Louisiana, these two programs are made possible through FIRST Louisiana-Mississippi, Inc. (formerly known as Building Louisiana Science and Technology - BLaST), a nonprofit organization created to bring FIRST (For Inspiration and Recognition of Science and Technology) to Louisiana.
 The mission of FIRST is “to inspire young people to be science and technology leaders by engaging them in exciting mentor-based programs that build science, engineering and technology skills, that inspire innovation, and that foster well-rounded life capabilities including self-confidence, communication and leadership.”

 Tulane supports these programs by providing board members, tournament organizers, mentors and volunteers.

-The 2012 Louisiana state tournament will be held at Holy Cross in New Orleans on Saturday, December 8th.
+The 2016 Louisiana State Tournament will be held at Holy Cross in New Orleans on Saturday, December 10th (tentative).
 Volunteers are needed as referees, game announcers, timekeepers, photographers, team queuers, pit crew runners, registration desk workers, traffic directors, and Lego playing table monitors.
 Half-day and full-day slots are available, lunch is provided, and rides will be arranged for those who need transportation to and from Tulane.
-If you are interested in refereeing (some say the best job at the competition!), it is a full day commitment with mandatory training on Saturday, December 1st, from 8:00am to 1pm here at Tulane.
+If you are interested in refereeing (some say the best job at the competition!), it is a full day commitment with mandatory training on a Saturday in November (date TBD) from 8:00am to 1:00pm here at Tulane.
 All other positions are OJT (on the job training!).

 School of Science and Engineering, 201 Lindy Boggs Center, New Orleans, LA 70118 504-865-5764 email@example.com